-4465.1(.2) Advanced Sedimentology (Group B) [GEOL 4465.1(.2)]
+4465 Advanced Sedimentology (Group B) [GEOL 4465] 3 credit hours s credit flours

-Prerequisite: GEOL 2325.1(.2) [GEOG 2325.1(.2)] and GEOL 3326.1(.2).
+Prerequisite: GEOL 2325 [GEOG 2325] and GEOL 3326.

-4496.1(.2) Applications in Geographical Information Systems (Group C)
+4496 Applications in Geographical Information Systems (Group C)

 This course allows students to develop further their understanding of GIS and its applications.
 The course allows students to further develop their understanding of GIS and its applications.
 This course is project-oriented, focusing on the use of geographic information systems (GIS) to address practical problems in areas such as resource management, marketing, regional planning, natural hazards and geomorphology.
 Students will undertake a major research project using various GIS analytical functions, and develop skills relating to data creation, manipulation, quality assessment and presentation.